NurulYakimKazal/Dash-App-For-Telco-Customer-Churn-Data/README.md

 The users can utilize the dropdown menu to select the data type and its variables which they want to show.

 This dashboard utilizes several Python libraries, including:
-1. Dash
+1. dash
-2. Dash Bootstrap Components
+2. dash-bootstrap-components
-3. Plotly
+3. plotly
-4. Pandas
+4. pandas
-5. NumPy, and
+5. numpy, and
-6. Regex
+6. regex

-By taking advantage of Dash Bootstrap Component library, the design of the dashboard is responsive to the changes of the screen size.
+By taking advantage of dash-bootstrap-components, the design of the dashboard is responsive to the changes of the screen size.

 Visit [NurulYakimKazal.pythonanywhere.com](http://nurulyakimkazal.pythonanywhere.com/) to see the dashboard in action!